SergiiIak/face_recognition/README.md

-# Stable face recognition in a video
+# Robust face recognition in a video

 The Python script, *face-rec.py*, performs face recognition in a video using FaceNet and MTCNN.
 It compares all detected faces in the video with a reference face image and marks identified faces in the output video.